luigiassenza/luigiassenza.github.io/_posts/2024-06-03-what-is-machine-learning.markdown

     \Bigg)
 $$

-In this case the parameters to adjust are:
+Machine learning's role is then to determine the best functions.

+# The best function
+The best function is achieved by finding the best values of its paramters.
+In our previous examples, these are

+$$m, b$$

+in case of the linear regression, and

 $$w_{11}^1, w_{12}^1, w_{21}^1, w_{22}^1, b^1, w_1^2, w_2^2, b^2$$

-Ajusting the parameters means finding the best values.
+in case of the neural network.

 But what do we mean by the best values?

 In order to have a best value we need to determine what values we are aiming at.
 Once we know what the value is, we'll try to get closer and closer.